DIY Stone Countertop Care: 7 Simple Dos And Don’ts

 - DO give careful consideration to how you clean your countertops.
 Avoid homemade natural cleansers that contain vinegar – although these are fantastic for jobs like removing lime scale from a showerhead, they will etch your countertops.
 Alkaline products and harsh chemicals such as bleach or ammonia, abrasive powders or creams, or scouring pads are equally undesirable.
 Instead, wash the stone with a solution of warm water and specially formulated stone soap; then dry promptly to prevent ugly streaks.

 - DO seal (most) stone countertops.
 Applying sealant is a simple procedure that will considerably slow down the rate at which spills are absorbed.
-As a result, you'll have much more time to notice the mess and wipe it up before it’s too late.
+As a result, you'll have much more time to wipe up the mess before damage is done.
 Spilled liquid may even evaporate before it can be absorbed into a sealed stone counter.
-How often you need to reseal depends on the type and quality of product (check manufacturer’s instructions) and the color of your countertops.
-As a general rule, light-colored stone counters require sealing every 1 to 3 years, while darker ones can go for 3 to 5 years between treatments.
-Two exceptions are soapstone and quartz countertops; as non-porous materials, they do not need to be sealed.
+How often you need to reseal depends on the product type and quality (check manufacturer’s instructions) and the color of your countertops.
+As a rule, light-colored stone counters require sealing every 1-3 years, while darker ones can go for 3-5 years between treatments.
+Exceptions are soapstone and quartz countertops; these non-porous materials do not need to be sealed.

 - DON’T expect miracles from your stone sealant.
-Sealant application does reduce stain formation but cannot prevent any kind of scratches or the etching that is a result of contact with acids or alkalis.
-Sealing stone is not what gives stone a shiny finish, either – that comes from a mechanical polishing process done prior to installation of your countertop.
+Sealant application does reduce stain formation; however, it cannot prevent any kind of scratches or the etching that is a result of contact with acids or alkalis.
+Sealing stone counters is not what gives the surface a shiny finish, either – that comes from a mechanical polishing process done prior to the installation of your countertop.

 Laura Firszt writes for networx.com.